 When it's in your bones...

-Suzanne knew from the early age of 4 years old music was her calling.
+Suzanne knew from the early age of 4 years old that Music was her calling.
 She discovered she could sing along with any song on the radio, and by age 7 was writing stories and lyrics in preparation for her first official bricks and mortar piece written for guitar and voice and titled 'Runaway with me', at age 15.
 When it's in your bones and the pull is strong, your destiny is almost pre-determined, with the only thing loosely written, being the steps and pathways you walk to reach this destination.

-Fast track to 2022 and 38 years of music driving her heart, the award-winning Singer-Songwriter and multi-instrumentalist has shared the stage with the likes of Gotye, Deborah Conway, Dallas Frasca and Liz Stringer, and toured and performed in Australia, Canada and New York.
+Fast track to 2023 and 39 years of Music driving her heart, the award-winning Singer-Songwriter and multi-instrumentalist has shared the stage with the likes of Gotye, Deborah Conway, Dallas Frasca and Liz Stringer, and toured and performed in Australia, Canada and New York.
 Suzanne has performed at a number of esteemed Australian festivals including Woodford Folk Festival and Queenscliffe Music Festival, and in 2014, released her compelling Indie Pop debut album, 'The Conversation'.
 Launched at The Toff in Town Melbourne (supported by Nussy and Damon Smith), Suzanne's endearing and dynamic vocals are the heart and soul of this album, whilst her groove infused bass playing brings to mind the melodic lines of Paul McCartney and Meshell Ndegeocello.

 "...The Conversation is what it says it is, a conversation put to some great indie pop music..." - James Irvine, 97.9 Valley FM